 Does the family law firm have experience with your specific issues?

 Family and divorce law can be very varied.
 So, it’s important that you find a solicitor who has experience of dealing with the specific issues you are facing.

-For example, if you’re worried about what happens to your children, does the firm have experience of child residence and contact issues?
+For example, if you’re worried about what happens to your children, does the firm have a depth of experience of child residence and contact issues?

 Should I speak to more than one divorce lawyer or family law firm before making a decision?

 Yes.
 Family law firms are not all the same, and so you should ‘shop around’ before you make a final decision.